In California, “revenge porn” is a crime under Penal Code § 647(j)(4) if you

 Note that it is not a defense that the alleged victim was above the age of consent or was a willing participant to have the photos/videos taken in the first place.

-The crime of revenge porn is a California misdemeanor offense.
+Revenge porn is a California misdemeanor punishable by:

 - custody in county jail for up to six months, and/or